 Working towards the maintenance of consistent enforcement, evidence collection, education, and laws.
 Activities include addressing processes and procedures within the justice system.

-This group typically meets the 3rd Wednesday of the month by Zoom.
-For more information regarding this work group, contact its chairperson at firstname.lastname@example.org.
+This group typically meets the 3rd Wednesday of the month over lunch at the Madison County Administration Building.

 MERC works to provide support, education, training, resources, and other recovery services to individuals and families seeking or maintaining recovery.
 MERC recognizes that there are multiple pathways to recovery, and seeks to increase opportunities for individuals to engage in services that meet their specific needs.